F-singularities via alterations: The trace map, multiplier ideals and test ideals

 This section is designed to be a friendly and brief introduction to the trace map at the level we will apply it for our main theorem.
 Therefore, in this subsection we only deal algebraic varieties of finite type over a perfect field (although everything can be immediately generalized to $F$-finite integral schemes).
 More general versions will be discussed later in \autoref{sec.Duality}.
 We will assume that the reader is familiar with canonical and dualizing modules at the level of \cite[Section 5.5]{KollarMori} and \cite[Chapter III, Section 7]{Hartshorne}.

 Suppose that $\pi : Y \to X$ is a proper generically finite map of varieties of finite type over a field $k$.
 A key tool in this paper is a \emph{trace map}

 Here $\omega_Y$ and $\omega_X$ denote suitable canonical modules on $Y$ and $X$ (which we assume exist).
 We will explain the origin of this map explicitly.
 Since any generically finite map can be factored into a composition of a finite and proper birational map, it suffices to deal with these cases separately: \begin{example}[Trace for proper birational morphism] Suppose that $\pi : Y \to X$ is a proper birational map between normal varieties.
 In this case, the trace map $\tr_{\pi} \: \pi_*\omega_Y \to \omega_{X}$ can be described in the following manner.
-Fix a canonical divisor $K_Y$ on $Y$ and set $K_X = \pi_* K_Y$ (in other words, $\omega_Y=\O_X(K_Y)$ and $K_X$ is the divisor on $X$ that agrees with $K_Y$ wherever $\pi$ is an isomorphism).
+Fix a canonical divisor $K_Y$ on $Y$ and set $K_X = \pi_* K_Y$ (in other words, recall by definition that $\omega_Y \cong \O_X(K_Y)$ and requiring that $\pi_* K_Y = K_X$ simply means that $K_X$ is the divisor on $X$ that agrees with $K_Y$ wherever $\pi$ is an isomorphism).
 Then $\pi_* \O_Y(K_Y)$ is a torsion-free sheaf whose reflexification is just $\O_X(K_X)$, since $\pi$ is an isomorphism outside a codimension 2 set of $X$.
 The trace map is simply the natural (reflexification) map $\pi_* \O_Y(K_Y) \hookrightarrow \O_X(K_X)$. \end{example}

 \begin{example}[Trace for finite morphism] Suppose that $\pi \: Y \to X$ is a finite surjective map of varieties.
 The trace map $\tr_{\pi} \: \pi_* \omega_Y \to \omega_X$ is then identified with the evaluation-at-1 map, $\pi_{*} \omega_{Y} \colonequals \sHom_{\O_X}(\pi_* \O_Y, \omega_X) \to \omega_X$ (the neophyte reader should take on faith that $\pi_{*} \omega_{Y} \cong \sHom_{\O_X}(\pi_* \O_Y, \omega_X)$, or see \autoref{sec.Duality} and \autoref{rem.FUpperShrieckConvenient} for additional discussion).
 Assuming additionally that $\pi : Y \to X$ is a finite \emph{separable} map of normal varieties with ramification divisor $\Ram_{\pi}$, we fix a canonical divisor $K_X$ on $X$ and set $K_Y = \pi^* K_X + \Ram_{\pi}$.
 Then the field-trace map